 In reality, this is most of us.
 We commit crimes against divinity and believe that we will be forgiven.
 This is a very common trope within Christianity that you can just go through life as the prodigal son, and then on your deathbed you can beg for forgiveness and God will absolve you.
 This is wrong.
 Real forgiveness occurs when we are no longer capable of committing those crimes, because the egos responsible for them are dead.

 Many people even feel satisfaction in their defects and don't even suspect that they are guilty of mistakes.
-This is your common lay people who may think that they are very ethical or upright, but still engage in behaviors that are problematic.
+These are your common lay people who may think that they are very ethical or upright, but still engage in behaviors that are problematic.

 Lastly we have the following: